Is Circuit Festival Miami going ahead in 2020?

 Where do most of the guys come from who attend Circuit Festival Miami?

-While more than 50 percent of our attendees are from North America, we’re thrilled at the number of international visitors that came last year.
-We’re already seeing strong overseas purchases for 2019.
+While more than 50 percent of our attendees are from North America, we’re thrilled at the number of international visitors.
 People are coming from as far afield as Australia, Russia, South Africa, the Middle East, Europe, and Scandinavia.

 The beach party is one of the main highlights of Circuit Festival Miami.
-This year, you’re planning a beach clean-up – how will that work?
+You also organise a beach clean-up – how does that work?

 As we all know, the beaches are like the jewels of our city so we don’t only want to give back to the community in a financial way but also by adding some community work.
 We’re working with the city to see which go-green non-profit will be appointed to do the clean-up.
 Once we come up with a date and time, we’ll send messages to our email list and social media to gather volunteers.